Polish Armed Forces (Second Polish Republic): 1926-1936

 Following the failed assassination attempt at him in May 1926, Marshal Piłsudski began taking efforts to better control the armed forces.
 As a result, Pilsudskiego and gathered around him an environment of generals and officers, mainly from former Polish Legions, took over total control over the armed forces.
 By contrast, Pilsudskiego's civilians supporters created a political camp called sanation.

-The first years after the May coup were a period of relatively good economic situation business.
-However, already in 1929 the aforementioned world began economic crisis.
-It brought Poland particularly negative effects and staggered seriously its economic, and therefore defense, foundations.
-Bound with this necessary budget cuts also did not bypass the Polish armed forces.

-By contrast, in foreign policy, to reduce the potential threat for the sovereignty of the Republic of Poland, the aspirations of the Polish authorities became apparent to normalize political relations with both great neighbors, however on the basis of equality and reciprocity.
-Representative also became obligatory by the new Foreign Minister Józef Beck. politician balance between Berlin and Moscow.
-Her fullest expression was first a non-aggression pact concluded with the USSR on July 25, 1932, and then signed on January 26, 1934 a ten years agreement with Nazi Germany.
-In this way, the Polish authorities tried to neutralize the emerging ones and the political and military threats that are growing and created much stress on the Polish Armed Forces.

 Almost immediately after Marshal Piłsudski took over power over the army, who took over the portfolio of the minister of military affairs, was reorganized the highest military authorities.
 On June 11, 1926 he was appointed chairman Of the Central Military Council.
 On August 6, a decree of the President of the Republic of Poland was published, countersigned by the minister of military affairs, on conduct command over armed forces in peacetime and the establishment of a General Inspector Office of the Armed Forces as the Supreme Commander foreseen on time war.
 Both of these positions were held by Józef Piłsudski Hence, his duties included development and control any mobilization and operational work related to the preparation for war.